sebbsan/ul_challenge/README.md

 I decided to use sessionless authentication using a JWT to avoid creating a server state and make things more complicated.
 As persistence layer, SQLLite is used, but other databases can be swapped in if needed.
 I decided to use bcrypt to hash the password as it's generally accepted to be a safe hashing method.
-I decided to implement a suite of End 2 End tests to verify that the API, the controllers and the database access works.
+I decided to implement a suite of End 2 End tests to verify that the API as this is giving us the best understanding of the system from an outside perspective, and is testing a lot of things at once - thart the controllers and the database access work.
 How to run the server:

 1. cd `server`
 1. run `npm install` to install dependencies
-1. run `npm run start:dev` will start the dev server - it will also initialise the database
+1. run `npm run start:dev` will start the dev server on port `3001` - it will also initialise the database
 1. run `npm test` to run test suite

 ## Solution - Frontend

 A simple react app is available in `/client`.
 Right now it's hardwired to work with the development backend.
+How to run the frontend:

+1. cd `client`
+1. run `npm install` to install dependencies
+1. run `npm start` to launch the frontend dev server - it will be opened in your default browser